-Mexico had given two pairs of brothers to Major League Baseball as of 2012: the Romos and the Treviños.i Of this quartet, U.S. fans saw the least of Carlos Treviño, also known as “Bobby.”
+Mexico had given two pairs of brothers to Major League Baseball as of 2018: the Romos (Vicente and Enrique) and the Treviños.1 Of this quartet, U.S. fans saw the least of Carlos Treviño, also known as “Bobby.”
 The outfielder played in just 17 games for the California Angels in 1968, and he spent just three of his 16 summers as a pro north of the Rio Grande.
 In the spring of 1970, finding no way up in the Angels chain, Carlos went back home to continue his career.

-The elder Carlos Treviño was an umpire – he officiated in the Mexican League for 10 yearsiii – and boxer.
-He supported his ten children in whatever they chose to play.iv After Carlos, the others were Jorge Alberto, Santiago, María Aurora, María Elena, Héctor, future big-league catcher Alejandro, Gerardo, Ricardo, and María Josefina.
+The elder Carlos Treviño was an umpire – he officiated in the Mexican League for 10 years3 – and boxer.
+He supported his ten children in whatever they chose to play.4 After Carlos, the others were Jorge Alberto, Santiago, María Aurora, María Elena, Héctor, future big-league catcher Alejandro, Gerardo, Ricardo, and María Josefina.
 The firstborn son received his nickname from his father, who was also called “Bobby.”
-It stemmed from two sources: a brother named Roberto and a Mexican wrestler whom he admired named Roberto Cantú Arreola.v According to a 1969 feature in The Sporting News, the younger Carlos Treviño imagined becoming a bullfighter as a lad, but “one encounter with a young bull destroyed his childhood dream and he turned to baseball.”vi
+It stemmed from two sources: a brother named Roberto and a Mexican wrestler whom he admired named Roberto Cantú Arreola.5 According to a 1969 feature in The Sporting News, the younger Carlos Treviño imagined becoming a bullfighter as a lad, but “one encounter with a young bull destroyed his childhood dream and he turned to baseball.”6

 Monterrey’s 1957 team inspired two movies, a 1960 Mexican production called Los Pequeños Gigantes (“The Little Giants”) and a 2008 U.S. film called The Perfect Game.
 Though the 1958 team cannot boast any cinematic lore, it is still fondly remembered at home.
 In 2008, many members, including Treviño, got together for a golden anniversary panel at the Mexican Baseball Hall of Fame, located in Monterrey.